Hobbies and interests

 Dream career goals:

-My career goal is to make a groundbreaking discovery in neurodegenerative disease research, particularly in Alzheimer's, dementia, schizophrenia, and autism.
-I want to push the boundaries of neuroscience, uncovering insights that lead to more effective prevention and treatment, eventually bringing us closer to a world where these conditions no longer overwhelm lives.
+My career goal is to make a meaningful, potentially groundbreaking contribution to neurodegenerative disease research, particularly in Alzheimer’s disease, dementia, schizophrenia, and autism.
+I aim to push the boundaries of neuroscience by uncovering insights that improve prevention, diagnosis, and treatment, with the long-term hope of reducing the impact these conditions have on individuals and families and moving us closer to more effective care and understanding.

 American Chemical Society2024 – 2024Youth and Development Intern